 TV Shows Like "Game of Thrones"

-We get enough brain-dead TV shows every week.
+We get enough brain-dead TV series every week.
 Every once in a while, though, a show like Game of Thrones lands on our screens and hooks us.

 It’s gripping, gory, and beautiful.
 From dark dungeons to snowy mountains, the contrasting landscapes are captivating, each with a new story to tell.
 With its strong narrative and jaw-dropping visuals, there is no wonder that it has broken all sorts of records.
 The acting might seem a little wooden at times, but this is perfectly in keeping with the medieval look and feel of the show.
 Yes, it is dark and gloomy, but again in keeping with the narrative.
 Yes, some scenes can be hard to stomach for some people.
 If you can digest a lot of nudity (which is awesome), heart-wrenching deaths, and shocking betrayals, though, Game of Thrones is just the thing.

 It also happens to be one of the most pirated TV shows ever.
 No wonder they premiered the 6th season in 172 countries simultaneously (by far the largest TV simulcast ever)!
 The only problem with Game of Thrones is that there isn’t enough of it.
 With only ten episodes every year (only seven in 2017), we are left craving more.

 So of course, a lot of people are looking for TV shows like Game of Thrones, including me.
 I decided to take a look around and compile a list of some other shows similar to Game of Thrones.